bbawj/note-vault/Notes/File Systems.md

 - File space is constricted by size of the hole, it might need to be moved to a bigger hole in the future
 - If file space is overestimated there will be internal fragmentation
 ![](https://i.imgur.com/YKfQr9s.png)
+> [!
+The delete operation]
+> Deleting a data block stored with contiguous allocation requires shifting of the data blocks.
+> *e.g. Delete data block 5 in a file with 10 data blocks*:
+> i.e. Read block 6, write block 5 with data from block 6, read block 7 and write block 6 with block 7 etc.
 #### Linked
 Each file is a linked list of disk blocks and the blocks may be scattered anywhere on the disk.
 Advantages: